Azure-Samples/azure-sdk-for-go-samples/sdk/resourcemanager/mysql/database/README.md

+---
+page_type: sample
+languages:
+- golang
+products:
+- azure
+description: "These code samples will show you how to manage Database for MySQL Manager using Azure SDK for Golang."
+urlFragment: mysql
+---

 # Getting started - Managing Database for MySQL using Azure Golang SDK

 These code samples will show you how to manage Database for MySQL using Azure SDK for Golang.